If finding great talent is a priority for your organization, then building an effective company career site should be at the top of your to-do list.

 8. Easy to edit

-Last, but not least, your career site should be easy to edit.
+Your career site should be easy to edit.
 If you haven’t caught on yet, your team will be regularly reviewing and making edits to your career pages, and adding new job postings.
 It’s absolutely critical that your team can easily access and edit the backend of your career site to make these necessary changes.

 Whether this involves tapping into your company content marketing system (CMS), or using a platform like Recruitee to create your career site, it’s important that the platform is user friendly and intuitive for you and your team.